bryson-palmer/finance-app-demo/README.md

   - **Frontend** with Vercel
   - **Backend** with fly.io & docker

+  #### My Experience
+  Another great tutorial by Ed Roh.
+He is putting some great content out there.
+  I really enjoyed using recharts.
+Lots of different chart types and easy to hook up.
+With some styling, they look great.
+It was also very easy to use regression for the best-fit line prediction.
+They have some other functions I would like to try out as well.
+This prediction page could definitely be expanded upon.
+Additionally, this was my first app using Typescript.
+I found it was very intuitive to read and write but I will need to keep writing with it to remember syntax.
+Another first, using Vercel, fly.io, and Docker.
+Hosting the frontend with Vercel was a quick and easy task but it was a bit more complicted to get the backend hosted and deployed on fly.io with Docker.
+After using Redux Bundler at my last job, I have really enjoyed using Redux ToolKit and Query.
+This app doesn't have complicated state but I see the set up process and useage is much simpler.
+### Data
+The database was seeded with initial data provided with tutorial.

+  ---

 ### Dependencies
   ##### Backend
   - body-parser
   - cors
   - dotenv
   - express
   - helmet
   - mongoose
   - mongoose-currency
   - morgan
   - nodemon
   ##### Frontend
   - mui/material
   - mui/icons
   - mui/x-data-grid
   - redux/toolkit
   - react-router-dom
   - recharts
   - regression
   - types
   - vite
   - eslint
   - typescript
-### Data
-The database was seeded with initial data provided with tutorial.